Alexei Mordashov

-Alexey Alexandrovich Mordashov (Алексей Александрович Мордашов; born 26 September 1965) is a Russian businessman.
+Alexey Alexandrovich Mordashov (Алексей Александрович Мордашов; born 26 September 1965) is a Russian businessman and oligarch.
 He is the main shareholder and chairman of Severstal, Russia's largest steel and mining company.

-As of 2025, he is the wealthiest man in Russia with an estimated personal net worth at US$30.5 billion.
-In the Forbes 2025 ranking, which takes into account the assets of the whole family, Mordashov ranks first among Russian billionaires (US$30.5B).

-When he was 37, Forbes ordained him (along with Oprah) as a "new arrival" in the world of billionaires.
+According to Forbes The World's Billionaires list published on 10 March 2026, Alexey Mordashov returned to the top position among Russia's richest individuals, with an estimated net worth of approximately US$37 billion—marking his first time in that position since 2021.
+At the same time, according to the Bloomberg Billionaires Index (24 August 2026), Mordashov's net worth was estimated at US$29.1 billion, placing him 86nd worldwide and first in Russia.

-Mordashov was mentioned in the Panama Papers and FinCEN files leaks – a company associated with Mordashov paid for a number of Vladimir Putin's pet projects and gave generously to close Putin associates.
+Mordashov was mentioned in the Panama Papers and FinCEN files leaks, in which it was revealed that a company associated with Mordashov paid for a number of Vladimir Putin's pet projects and gave generously to close associates of Putin.

-He is under sanctions due to the Russian invasion of Ukraine.
-According to the EU, Rossiya Bank, in which Mordashov owns a financial stake, is the "personal bank" of the senior officials who benefitted from the annexation of Crimea.
-In November 2023, the New York Times reported as part of the Cyprus Confidential leak that accounts connected to him paid Hubert Seipel, a German author, to write a book about Putin.
+Mordashov is under sanctions due to the Russian invasion of Ukraine.
+According to the European Union (EU), Rossiya Bank, in which Mordashov owns a financial stake, is the "personal bank" of the senior officials who benefitted from the 2014 annexation of Crimea.
+In November 2023, The New York Times reported as part of the Cyprus Confidential leak that accounts connected to him paid Hubert Seipel, a German author, to write a book about Putin.